moleculerjs/database/docs/README.md

 ## `removeMany`
 `removeMany(query: object)`

-Remove multiple entity by `query`.
+Remove multiple entities by `query`.
 It returns the number of removed entities.

 ## `clear`
 `clear()`